 - Users are given control and customization of folder management for their info.

 - Provides military-grade level security for the user’s online identity against fraud, phishing scams, malware, and cybercrime.

 Intuitive password manager gives the following price plans:

 - Basic: This plan is free of cost, and lets anyone start their accounts with strong passwords.
 It doesn’t have many features but it does give the most important one, which is allowing the user to store 20 passwords.
 If they need more, they need to pay to use more storage.

 - Express: The cost is $1.34 per month.
 It has all the Basic plan features, including export passwords, and offline access, and can backup and restore passwords

 - Advanced: The cost is $3.36 per month.
 This has the added feature of account inheritance to the features set, which means that the user can authorize access to their passwords in an emergency.

 - Enterprise: The cost is $3.36 per month.
-Users can self-host their passwords, remove the branding via white-label service, add company branding and client features to integrate it into the business’ needs.
+Users can self-host their passwords, remove the branding via white-label service, and add company branding and client features to integrate them into the business needs.

 They can also add SMS or email address authentication to the account, to receive security updates on failed login attempts, etc.